uugengiven/man-bid/md/week01/intro_to_commandline.md

 All commands that output text can have that text saved to a file.
 This is done by piping to the `Out-File` command or using the short code `>` to do the same thing.
 This would look like `ls | Out-File sometext.txt` or `ls > sometext.txt`.

-> Create a new text document in the documents folder that holds a list of all image files in the documents folder.
+> Create a new text document in the Documents folder that holds a list of all image files in the documents folder.

 ###	Basic Powershell Commands

 So far we've been using some of the basic Powershell commands (or **cmdlets** if you're really into Powershell).
-There are more than I would want to list here but they all have a similar format.
+There are more than I would want to list here, but their names all have a similar format.
 It is Verb-Noun.
 The Verbs are actions such as `get`, `set`, `remove`, `new`, `copy`, and so on.
 The verbs are somewhat universal.
 Whether you are working on a file, a user, or an email address, you will use commands such as `get` or `set`.

 The nouns are domain specific.
 This means that the words used for files and folders are different than the ones used for users which are different than the ones used for email.
 Each domain has its own set of nouns that are used. `Location` and `Item` are nouns used in files and folders. `ADUser` is a noun for usernames. `ActiveSyncMailboxPolicy` is a noun for email in Exchange.